kamshory/Cassette-Player-Animation/README.md

 # Cassette-Player-Animation

 Cassette player animation is a web-based animation using canvas.
 This animation is suitable for use in song player applications.
+In this cassette player animation, the reel speed depends on the thickness of the tape on the reel.
+This will make the animation even more realistic.

 - File Type : all audio type supported by the browser
 - Maximum Duration : 90 minutes